default741/code-utilities/README.md

 ### Logic Circuits Functions

  - `create_truth_table`: Generate and optionally print the truth table for a custom Boolean operation.
+ - `custom_operation`: Custom Boolean operation: returns 0 if the first half of the input bits matches the second half; otherwise returns 1.

 ```python
 # Example usage: generate and print the truth table for the custom operation